-At a glance, the searcher can see the name, address, map location, phone number, open or closed status (and closing time, if applicable), number of reviews and overall rating for each of the three businesses Google has deemed best able to solve the searcher’s problem.
+At a glance, the searcher can see the name, address, map location, phone number, open or closed status (and closing time, if applicable), number of reviews and overall rating for each of the three businesses Google has deemed best able to solve a search query.
 With a single click, the searcher can get driving directions, call one of the locations, or visit a business website.

 The convenience and enhanced visibility of Local 3-Pack listings mean that conversions are now happening right in the search results.
 Far more consumers will see your listings than will click through to your website—a 60:1 ratio, in fact.
 And from the Local 3-Pack, consumers can phone, get driving directions and otherwise convert without ever having visited the location’s website.